Limb plethysmographyPlethysmography - limb

-The test is not as accurate as an arteriography.
-Plethysmography may be done for very ill patients who cannot travel to the arteriography lab.
+This test is not as accurate as an arteriography.
+Plethysmography may be done for very ill people who cannot travel to the arteriography lab.
 This test can be used to screen for vascular disease or to follow up earlier abnormal tests.

-The test is noninvasive, does not use x-rays or injection of dye.
-It is also a lot less expensive than an angiogram.
+The test is noninvasive, and it does not use x-rays or injection of dye.
+It is also less expensive than an angiogram.

 Creager MA, Libby P. Peripheral artery diseases.
 In: Mann DL, Zipes DP, Libby P, Bonow RO, Braunwald E, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 10th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 58.

 Fowler GC, Reddy B. Noninvasive venous and arterial studies of the lower extremities.
 In: Pfenninger JL, Fowler GC, eds.
 Pfenninger & Fowler's Procedures for Primary Care.
 3rd ed.
 Philadelphia, PA: Elsevier Mosby; 2011:chap 88.

 Review Date: 6/6/2016

 Reviewed By: Deepak Sudheendra, MD, RPVI, Assistant Professor of Interventional Radiology & Surgery at the University of Pennsylvania Perelman School of Medicine, with an expertise in Vascular Interventional Radiology & Surgical Critical Care, Philadelphia, PA.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.